APrioriInvestments/typed_python/README.md

 [![Build Status](https://travis-ci.com/APrioriInvestments/nativepython.svg?branch=dev)](https://travis-ci.com/APrioriInvestments/nativepython.svg?branch=dev)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# NativePython
+# `nativepython`

-The NativePython project is a framework for building high-performance real-time distributed systems in Python.
+The `nativepython` project is a framework for building high-performance software in Python.

+It gives you new types you can use to build strongly- and semi-strongly-typed datastructures, so that your program is easier to understand, and a compiler toolchain that can take advantage of those datastructures to generate machine code that's fast, and that doesn't need the GIL.

 It consists of three modules: